the-turing-way/the-turing-way/testing.md

 There are tools available to make writing and running tests easier, these are known as testing frameworks.
 Find one you like, learn about the features it offers, and make use of them.
 Common testing frameworks (and the languages they apply to) include:

--Language agnostic
-  - CTest
+- Language agnostic
-    - Test runner for executables, bash scripts, etc...
-    - Great for legacy code hardening
+  - CTest, test runner for executables, bash scripts, etc. Great for legacy code hardening
 - C++
   - Catch
   - CppTest